 As the morning progressed and I carried out the prep duties of slicing, dicing, cubing and sauteing, I was reminded how this reunion was always a deliberately executed event.
 A classic example of slow cooking, each step contributes to the process of finding both familiarity among the ingredients and some new modifications based on individual flavors, boldness or degrees of subtlety.
 I was also reminded of the central role of olive oil.
 Is there anything that doesn’t get along with this staple?
 What else can you dab your bread in, use as a means to saute, or apply to your skin for moisture and antioxidant benefits?
 Talk about versatility!

 Eventually, midway through the process everything literally comes together.
-Again, this is where the essence of slow cooking becomes apparent.
+Again, this white chicken chili crock pot recipe is where the essence of slow cooking becomes apparent.
 As the hours tick by, the cumin, the garlic, the peppers, the cheese and the cream – in conjunction with everything else, progressively ally and eventually turn into an entirely new body.

 For a wine pairing, we chose a Pinot Noir, new to us, Folie a Deux.
 We weren’t disappointed.
 The mellow undertones created a pleasant balance for the chili’s heat and boldness.
 This link can can give you some more particulars about this wine if you are interested.
 I found it to be a strong compliment for this dish and look forward to trying it again.